NBISweden/workshop-reproducible-research/docs/singularity.md

 Now, this was not really necessary since `conda/` would have been available to us anyway since it most likely has you home directory as a parent, but it illustrates the capabilities to get files from the host system into the container when needed.
 Note also that if you run Singularity on say an HPC cluster, the system admins may have enabled additional default directories that are bind mounted automatically.

+!!! note "Quick recap"
+    In this section we covered:

+    * how to bind mount specific directories using `-B`

 ### Pulling Docker images

 Singularity has the ability to convert Docker images to the Singularity Image Format (SIF).
 We can try this out by running: